vapor-community/wallet/Sources/VaporWalletOrders/VaporWalletOrders.docc/VaporWalletOrders.md

 ## Overview

-The VaporWalletOrders framework provides a set of tools to help you create, build, and distribute orders trackable in the Apple Wallet app using a Vapor server.
+The `VaporWalletOrders` framework provides a set of tools to help you create, build, distribute and update orders trackable in the Apple Wallet app using a Vapor server.
-It also provides a way to update orders after they have been distributed, using APNs, and models to store order and device data.

 For information on Apple Wallet orders, see the [Apple Developer Documentation](https://developer.apple.com/documentation/walletorders).